BelNeuroCoding/NeuroMaps/ReadMe.md

 3. Launch the GUI: run `NeuroMaps` or open `NeuroMaps.m`
 ![](media/demo_launch.gif)

-An exetuble file can also be found on Zenodo: 10.5281/zenodo.19120269
+An executable file can also be found on Zenodo: 10.5281/zenodo.19120269

 ---